 We work at the forefront of immersive media and digital design.

-The AUT VCDRC AI research group explores AI as a creative, cultural and critical medium, examining its impact on design and media through ethical, collaborative, interdisciplinary practice that foregrounds human–machine co‑creation and critical responsibility.
+We explore AI as a creative, cultural and critical medium, examining its impact on design and media through ethical, collaborative, interdisciplinary practice that foregrounds human–machine co‑creation and critical responsibility.

 The Extending Virtual Production project was a faculty-funded initiative within AUT’s Design and Creative Technologies faculty in 2025, aimed at pushing the capabilities and creative potential of the university’s state-of-the-art Virtual Production Studio.